attraktorhh/inkscape_laserplugin/README.md

 In order to have stuff lasered in the right order put them on separate layers.
 Lower layers will be lasered first.
 If you want to override the feedrate for a layer name it in the following way: "LAYERNAME [feed=150]".

 There is an additional plugin called eggbot_hatch from the eggbot project (http://egg-bot.com) included.
-It can put lines into closeds paths - that way you can engrave solid black or striped objects.
+It can put lines into closed paths - that way you can laser solid black or striped objects.